How to Clear Cookies on Mac (Safari, Chrome, and Firefox)

 Bonus Tip: How to Clear Cache on Mac with One Click

-Cookies on your Mac can be safely cleared, as can the cache.
+Cookies and caches on your Mac can be safely cleared.
 Common caches include browser cache, application cache, and system cache.

 Manually finding and deleting cache files on Mac is time-consuming.
 Fortunately, there is a faster and easier way to clear them, and that is with BuhoCleaner, a handy cleaner designed for Mac users.
 It allows you to delete all caches on your Mac with one click.